 Here are the different scenarios that could play out and my thoughts on each:

-Redfin has a really attractive business model for potential buyers (and sellers).
-If we use Redfin to purchase our home, we get a portion of the closing costs paid back to us (usually around 1% of purchase price).
+For potential buyers (and sellers).
+If we use Redfin to purchase our home, we get a portion of the closing costs paid back to us (usually around 1% of the purchase price).
 That means if we bought a $350,000 pad we would get a check for $3,500+ just for using a Redfin agent.

-What’s more, since we don’t know the guy/girl on a personal level, there would be know awkward tension if we were unhappy with the services provided.
+What’s more, since we don’t know the guy/girl on a personal level, there would be no awkward tension if we were unhappy with the services provided.
 A stranger has to work hard for us if he wants to stay our agent.
 That in and of itself is priceless.

 We know the character of these people and would totally trust them to guide us in the right direction.
-I don’t think they’d ever try to have us a buy a house, they wouldn’t actually buy themselves.
+I don’t think they’d ever try to have us buy a house, they wouldn’t actually buy themselves.

 I’m cheap as hell so part of me wants to go Redfin.
-But as a first time buyer I like the idea of having a relationship with one agent throughout the whole process.
+But as a first-time buyer, I like the idea of having a relationship with one agent throughout the whole process.
 It doesn’t matter how much money I save on commissions if the house I buy is a crappy house, right?

 What say you people?
-Who would you recommend working with (Redfin, stranger, or friends)?
+Who would you recommend working with (Redfin, a stranger, or friends)?
 What are the pros and cons of each as you see them?
 Help a Ninja out!!!!